Scezaquer/dubious-programming-language/README.md

 - TODO: std library
 - TODO: vscode syntax highlighting
 - TODO: Wiki
-- TODO: namespaces for functions, constants, structs, enums, unions
+- TODO: namespaces (in the ast, indermediate structure between program and functions.
+Omitted "spacename" should be implicit.
+Write extensive tests)
 - TODO: Generic types
 - TODO: Void pointers?
 Im not entirely sure I need it as I can already freely cast anything to anything but that would make for more explicit code.
 This may be an alternative/complementary to generics, but I feel like it would be worse
 - TODO: let strings be defined over multiple lines like "hello "\n"world" in code would evaluate to the literal "hello world"